apache/druid/docs/content/Master.md

 The Druid master exposes a web GUI for displaying cluster information and rule configuration.
 After the master starts, the console can be accessed at http://HOST:PORT/static/.
 There exists a full cluster view, as well as views for individual compute nodes, datasources and segments themselves.
 Segment information can be displayed in raw JSON form or as part of a sortable and filterable table.

 The master console also exposes an interface to creating and editing rules.
-All valid datasources configured in the segment database, along with a default datasource, are available for configuration.
+All valid datasources configured in the segment database, along with a doc_page datasource, are available for configuration.
 Rules of different types can be added, deleted or edited.

 FAQ
 ---